 Right of Way Information

-Project Within Right-of-Way
+Projects Within Right-of-Way

 Don’t forget to contact the Road Department before starting any home improvement projects within the road right-of-way.
 The right-of-way is typically the strip of turf between the curb line and the back side of the sidewalk or, in most cases, roughly 10 feet from the curb line if your neighborhood does not have sidewalks.
-The most common projects that include the installation or replacement of curb/gutter, driveway apron, driveway culvert and sidewalk do require an “Excavation Within Township Right-Of-Way” permit to perform work within the road right-of-way.
-An approved permit form and coordination with a Miami Township inspector is required before work within the right-of-way commences.
-Applicants are also required to contact OUPS prior to performing excavations to ensure public utilities are not damaged.
+The most common projects which include the installation or replacement of curb/gutter, driveway apron, driveway culvert and sidewalk do require an “Excavation Within Township Right-Of-Way” permit to perform work within the road right-of-way.
+An approved permit form and scheduled coordination with a Miami Township inspector is required before work within the right-of-way commences.
+All applicants are also required to contact OUPS prior to performing excavations to ensure public utilities are not damaged.

 Large landscape plantings and large hardscapes shall be placed out of the right-of-way to avoid view obstructions and potential damage to vehicles and to underground / overhead utilities.
 Lawn irrigation systems, athletic or recreational equipment and barrier fences are not permitted within the right-of-way.
 Driveway installations located out of the right-of-way do not require a permit by Miami Township.
 Mailbox installations do not require a permit, but the property owner is responsible for ensuring all utilities are not damaged during the installation process.
 Obstructions to storm water drainage systems are not permitted.
 All obstructions and nuisances within the right-of-way shall be removed by Ohio Revised Code 5543.14, 5571.14 and 5589.06.

 Applying for a Permit